Vilijan/NFTMarketplace/README.md

 The following [document](https://github.com/algorandfoundation/ARCs/blob/6a9f91aed8068bbace872483a64cbf22d0e1c975/ARCs/arc-0004.md) suggests conventions for how to properly structure the communication with the stateful smart contracts.
 It introduces the concepts of an interface and a method.
 A single application implements one or multiple interfaces.

 > An interface is a logically grouped set of methods.
 A method is a section of code intended to be invoked externally with an application call transaction.

-#TODO: Add explanation and link to the Cosimo Bassi State observer.

 Coming back to our application, I try to follow those suggestions and first define an `NFTMarketplaceInterface` which contains all of the necessary methods.
 Those methods define the communication between the stateful smart contract and the external applications.